Thank you, Fairfax County Economic Development Authority, for sponsoring this post. Check out awesome opportunities to find a job on their website!

 Now that you have a better understanding of what you’re looking for in a job, let’s look at what’s out there.
 Search for opportunities in the fields you’re pursuing, making a list of the ones that sound interesting to you.
 Make sure you check out the Fairfax County Economic Development Authority job board as there are a ton of open positions available!

-The reason we’re doing things in this order is because we want to find you a job that will fit your interests and ambitions – not vice versa.
+The reason we’re doing things in this order is because we want you to find a job that will fit your interests and ambitions – not vice versa.
 I get a lot of questions on how to decide between professions and I always encourage the person to start with themselves first.
-Once you understand what direction makes you light up, you can start looking for a role that will fit that.
+Once you understand what direction makes you light up, you can start looking to find a job that will fit that.
 Not the other way around!

 4. Do your research